marcinjahn/technology-notebook/src/docs/meta/cv.md

 During my second and fourth years of studies I was a recipient of Chancellor's Scholarship thanks to my results and achievements.

-By the end of my BSc studies, I started working in ABB as an intern.
+By the end of my BSc studies, I started working at ABB as an intern.